-Instead of speeding, let’s say this driver had to file a claim from an at-fault accident in the recent past.
+Instead of speeding, let’s say this driver had to file a claim from a recent at-fault accident.
 Here’s how these insurance companies stack up:

 Once again, Allstate’s quote is the highest, raising this driver’s rate by $74 after filing this at-fault accident claim.
 But while this price might intimidate you, reaching out to an Allstate agent is a great way to discover discounts and savings so you can ensure you’re getting the best rate possible.

 These prices aren’t necessarily the ones you’ll see while shopping for insurance quotes online.
 So always be sure to research your options and compare auto insurance quotes online.